moby/moby/docs/reference/commandline/run.md

 On Windows, this flag can be used to specify the `credentialspec` option.
 The `credentialspec` must be in the format `file://spec.txt` or `registry://keyname`.

+### Stop container with timeout (--stop-timeout)

+The `--stop-timeout` flag sets the the timeout (in seconds) that a pre-defined (see `--stop-signal`) system call signal that will be sent to the container to exit.
+After timeout elapses the container will be killed with SIGKILL.

 ### Specify isolation technology for container (--isolation)